-Financing your SCI-Arc education is an important process.
-College is possible for everyone, and a variety of financial aid options are available to help with the costs.
+Funding your SCI-Arc education is an important process.
+Regardless of financial circumstances, financial aid options are available to help with the costs.

-As you consider the value of a SCI-Arc education, the U.S. Department of Education has developed a useful and informative website to help you plot your road to college.
-In order to be considered for need-based financial aid—including loans, grants, scholarships, and Federal Work-Study—you must complete the Free Application for Federal Student Aid (FAFSA), available online.
+The US Department of Education has developed a comprehensive website to help navigate the financial aid process.
+To be considered for need-based financial aid—including, grants, scholarships, Federal Work-Study and loans—students must complete the Free Application for Federal Student Aid (FAFSA), available online.

 Federal Pell Grant (Pell)

-NOTE: the disbursed amount will be adjusted based on registration changes (add/drops) completed through the fourth week of classes (Census).
-As a result of any enrollment changes, your award eligibility may increase or decrease.
-A decrease in eligibility may result in a bill.
+NOTE: The disbursed amount will be adjusted based on registration changes (add/drops) completed through the fourth week of classes (Census).
+As a result of any enrollment changes, the student’s award eligibility may increase or decrease.
+A decrease in eligibility may result in a balance on your student account.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-This grant is awarded to undergraduate students with exceptional financial need.
-Funding for this grant is very limited; first priority is given to students with the lowest Expected Family Contributions (EFCs) who receive a Pell Grant and who apply by February 23 (priority application filing deadline).
-You must be enrolled in a minimum of 9 units to receive the award.
+This grant is awarded to undergraduate students and funding for this grant is limited.
+First priority is given to students with the lowest Expected Family Contributions (EFCs) who receive a Pell Grant and who apply by February 23 (priority application filing deadline).
+Students must be enrolled in a minimum of 9 units to receive the award.

 Federal Education Loans

 Education loans are a form of financial aid that must be repaid including interest.
 By filing the Free Application for Federal Student Aid (FAFSA), loans may be included as part of a student’s financial aid award letter.
 Eligible students and their families may qualify for some form of federal educational or private loan assistance.
 It is highly recommended that students file a FAFSA, regardless of income to determine eligibility.